 Dr. Berliner earned his BA, MA, MPhil, and PhD from Columbia University, where he completed his thesis research under the guidance of Nobel Laureate, Dr. Leon Lederman.
 He spent 23 years at Bell Labs, playing central roles as a staff member and as a Director in the fields of fiber optics, mobile/cellular communications, IP telephony, and other areas.
 He feels privileged, he says, to convey to students his special understanding of these fields and the people who were and are key players.

-Ed and Debbie Berliner live in West Orange, N.J. and are the proud parents of three YUHSB alumni sons (Avi, Josh, and Jon), two daughters-in-law (Rachel and Ariella), two grandsons (Matanel and Lior), and two granddaughters (Yakira and Jill) who never tire of hearing the YUSHB stories around the Shabbat table.
+Ed and Debbie Berliner live in West Orange, N.J. and are the proud parents of three YUHSB alumni sons (Avi, Josh, and Jon), three daughters-in-law (Rachel, Ariella and Leora), three grandsons (Matanel, Lior and Asaf), and three granddaughters (Yakira, Jill and Violet) who never tire of hearing the YUSHB stories around the Shabbat table.
 When not biking, performing menial tasks around the house, or delving into an eclectic collection of reading material, Ed and Debbie love going to shiurim and traveling.
 Of note is that the Berliner “men” have bonded while visiting World Series, Super Bowls, the floor of the Grand Canyon, Machu Pichu, Grand Coulee, and a large assortment of train stations and museums on the East Coast (and even farther afield).

 Jewish History / Mathematics